TreyCustodio/Majestus/README.md

 #  Majestus (WIP Demo)
 Explore the ancient ruins as a dark fantasy story unfolds before you.<br>
-Fight enemies, collect treasure, and upgrade yourself as you plunder the dangerous chambers.<br>
+Fight enemies, collect treasure, and upgrade yourself as you unveil the secrets of the world.<br>

 This is a huge, independent passion project.
 The game isn't currently in the most playable state.<br>
 Expect to see a full-fledged demo including the first two areas by Januray 1st, 2025.<br>